What do you Need to start painting with OIl paintings: Art supplies toxic and non toxic!

 This is my most compact and minimum set up, I travel with it around Europe, and I also carry it on my purse when I go out for a drink, and just add a chair or a tripod and I am all set to paint in the mountains :D!

-I will give you a list of materials to work both in the studio and outdoors, and not die intoxicated, win-win
+a comprehensive list of materials to work with oil painting both in the studio and outdoors, and not die intoxicated, win-win

 Hello fellow artists!